apache/incubator-streampark/streampark-registry/streampark-registry-plugins/streampark-registry-jdbc/README.md

 After do this two steps, you can start your streampark cluster, your cluster will use mysql as registry center to store server metadata.

-NOTE: You need to add `mysql-connector-java.jar` into DS classpath if you use mysql database, since this plugin will not bundle this driver in distribution.
+NOTE: You need to add `mysql-connector-java.jar` into SP classpath if you use mysql database, since this plugin will not bundle this driver in distribution.

 ## Optional configuration